RACV Logo

 Day 7: Kas

 Set off for a boat cruise around the islands today, with a local family who use their unique knowledge and love of the local waters to share a distinctly traditional way of cruising and eating with travellers.
-Cruise to their home village of Ucagiz, then to the village of Simena, where its friendly inhabitants sell ice cream in front of bougainvillea-covered houses.
-On board, you’ll enjoy a range of freshly prepared local greens, zucchini fritters and maybe even some Turkish raki.
-Sail from large bays to protected inlets where you can cool off with a swim in turquoise waters.
-Kick back with a cold beer or learn how to play backgammon – Turkey’s most beloved game.
-Look out for the ruins of an ancient city submerged under the clear water.
+On board, you’ll enjoy a range of freshly prepared local greens, zucchini fritters and maybe even some Turkish raki (an anise-flavoured alcoholic spirit).
+Sail from large bays to protected inlets where you can cool off with a swim.
+Kick back with a cold beer or learn how to play backgammon – Turkey’s most beloved game – and look out for the ruins of an ancient city submerged under the water.
 Return to Kas for an evening at your leisure.

 Day 8: Antalya